 A given font will usually cover a single character set, or in the case of a large character set like Unicode, just a subset of all the characters in the set.
 If your font doesn't have a glyph for a particular character, some applications will look for the missing character in other fonts on your system (which will mean that the glyph will look different from the surrounding text, like a ransom note).
 Otherwise you will typically see a square box, a question mark or some other character instead.
 For example:

-As a content author or developer, you need to choose the best character encoding for your content or data.
-Unicode encodings are often a good choice here, since you can use a single encoding to handle pretty much any character you are likely to meet.
+As a content author or developer, you should nowadays always choose the UTF-8 character encoding for your content or data.
+This Unicode encoding is a good choice because you can use a single encoding to handle pretty much any character you are likely to meet.
 This greatly simplifies things.
 Using Unicode throughout your system also removes the need to track and convert between various character encodings.

 The links below provide some further reading on these topics.

-The article Character encodings: Essential concepts is worth a read at this point, as it provides some gentle introductions to related topics, such as Unicode, UTF-8, Character sets, coded character sets, and encodings, the document character set, character escapes and the HTTP header.
+The article Character encodings: Essential concepts provides some gentle introductions to related topics, such as Unicode, UTF-8, Character sets, coded character sets, and encodings, the document character set, character escapes and the HTTP header.